-Zinc (Zn).
-Diagram of the nuclear composition and electron configuration of an atom of zinc-64 (atomic number: 30), the most common isotope of this element.
-The nucleus consists of 30 protons (red) and 34 neutrons (blue).
-30 electrons (green) bind to the nucleus, successively occupying available electron shells (rings).
+Diagram of the nuclear composition, electron configuration, and valence orbitals of an atom of zinc-65 (atomic number: 30), an isotope of this element.
+The nucleus consists of 30 protons (blue) and 35 neutrons (red).
 Zinc is a transition metal in group 12, period 4, and the d-block of the periodic table.
-It has a melting point of 419 degrees Celsius, a much lower melting point than most of the other transition metals, since the d-subshell shielding effect ends.
+It has a melting point of 419 degrees Celsius, a much lower melting point than most of the other transition metals, since the d-subshell shielding effect on outer (valence) electrons ends.
 Zinc, present in many biological enzymes, is an essential mineral in the diet.

 Model release not required.
 Property release not required.